Previous dayApril 27, 2026Next day

 19.5 km1--✓ ReviewedUSGS →

-April 27, 2026 brought a magnitude 2.3 earthquake 10 km ENE of Crown Point, Alaska, logged at 23:36 UTC.
+The USGS recorded this magnitude 2.3 earthquake 10 km ENE of Crown Point, Alaska at 23:36 UTC on April 27, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 19.5 km depth.
+At a depth of 19.5 km, the event was shallow crustal.
 Coordinates: 60.447°, -149.191°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27